Tamillis/MyTools/README.md

 No sexy screenshot for this one, just go see the file [here](./CsvDownloader/CsvDownloader.js) and the demo [here](./CsvDownloader/Demo.html).

+## NMaker Utilities
+My own light JS Front End framework.

+The use case is simply: given a single lump of JSON data, have a bunch of tools to manipulate that data.

+The `NMaker` static class contains some helper functions as well as doubling as the source of truth for the data under `NMaker.data`.

+All components load from this data, and listen in on the `updateData` event that the `NMaker` sets up on the `document`.

+The example makes plenty of use of Bootstrap, but it is not required (all styling is provided via `attributes.classes` so any custom CSS can be used)

+Ideas:
+ - LinkMaker - makes button-like link from given url string and `linkOptions`
+ - ButtonMaker - makes button from given function (the onclick function) and `buttonOptions`
+ - DropDownMaker - makes a dropdown list from given options
+ - PrintMaker - makes a print button that takes in the id of the div to print
+ - FileUploadMaker - I don't even know how
+ - DynamicFilter - smart feature that allows you to filter the data based on criteria, the kinds of filter presented automatically selected by analysing the data
+ - EventManager - ensures that different events communicate with each other and does computation for steps that need it, i.e. if a DropDownMaker's `optionSelected` event needs to cause a response in the data, the `EventManager` does that (this, then would be separate from the components inteded by end user).

-## TableMaker
+### TableMaker

 The beginnings of my own front-end replacement to Telerik's Grid, giving me full control over it and also cutting down on server calls by a lot.

 A `TableMaker` object creates the tables that it represents and manages the state of that table.
-Make a new `TableMaker` with appropriate json `data` and your desired `tableAttributes`, the API that the TableMaker uses to configure the table, defaults and descrtiption below.
+Make a new `TableMaker` with appropriate json `data` and your desired `attributes`, the API that the TableMaker uses to configure the table, defaults and descrtiption below.
 On this object call `makeTable()` and violá.

-### Given well-formed JSON
+#### Given well-formed JSON
 ![TableMakerDemo](./Screenshots/TableMakerInitial.png)

-### When called (with optional options)
+#### When called (with optional options)
 ![TableMakerCode](./Screenshots/TableMakerUsage.png)

-### Then a Table is made
+#### Then a Table is made
 ![TableMakerResult](/Screenshots/TableMakerDemoResult.png)

-### TableMaker API
+#### TableMaker API
-The tableMaker functions simply: through data provided to the `tableAttributes` input, the table generated can be defined and customised.
+The tableMaker functions simply: through data provided to the `attributes` input, the table generated can be defined and customised.

 | **Attribute** | **Effect** |
 | --- | --- |